-[Keynote Talk]: Heavy Metal Concentrations in Sediments from the Gulf of Izmir, Eastern Aegean Sea, Turkey
+[Keynote Talk]: Heavy Metals in Marine Sediments of Gulf of Izmir

 Prey Selection of the Corallivorous Gastropod Drupella cornus in Jeddah Coast, Saudi Arabia